-All three of their daughters inherited some serious singing chops from their famous parents.
+All three of Tim and Faith Hill's daughters inherited some serious singing chops from their superstar parents.
 Faith explained to New Beauty that she and Tim do their best to be supportive, as two professionals who already had to climb their way to the top.

 "Tim and I know what it takes to really do this for a living, but, as a parent, you don't want to stand in the way of their dreams.
 It's been one of the most difficult things for me as a mom--especially as a mom of all girls.
 You want to protect them; you want to make sure they aren't disappointed.
 I'm certain all parents would say that about their kids, but there is a point you have to remember, 'I was 19 once, and I remember the passion and the drive I had, and I just have to let them go and do it.'"

 Faith and Tim's oldest daughter Gracie definitely inherited her parent's musical genes.
 And she's no stranger to the big stage.
-In 2015, she even performed at Bridgestone Arena in Nashville with her father, singing a duet to "Here Tonight."
+In 2015, their eldest daughter even performed at Bridgestone Arena in Nashville, Tennessee with her father, singing a duet to "Here Tonight."
 Gracie grew up loving music, and in an interview with New Beauty, her mom shared that she not only taught herself how to play the guitar, but she started a secret band in their basement when she was in high school.
 Her band, Tingo, even booked gigs.
 Pretty impressive.

 "It was right under our noses!
 Right under our roof!"
 Faith said.
 "We had no idea."

-Gracie recently finished college at New York University and decided to move to Los Angeles to pursue an acting career.
+Gracie finished college at New York University and later decided to move to Los Angeles to pursue an acting career.

-"She's 22, and on one hand, it's sad," Tim shared with Taste of Country, "but on the other hand to have the gumption to go out and chase your dreams ... it feels like we did a pretty good job."
+"She's 22, and on one hand, it's sad," Tim shared at the time with Taste of Country, "but on the other hand to have the gumption to go out and chase your dreams ... it feels like we did a pretty good job."

-When Tim joined the 22-year-old on a cross country road trip, he posted a video of them singing a Barbra Streisand song together.
+When Tim joined Gracie on a cross country road trip, he posted a video of them on social media singing a Barbra Streisand song together.
 All we have to say is...wow.
 Gracie clearly has big things ahead of her!